7 Frequently Asked Questions about Fishing in Costa Rica

 Fishing regulations are essential in Costa Rica to ensure a sustainable fishing industry.
 Regulations ensure the sustainability of the fish population and the overall health of the marine ecosystem.
 Overfishing can lead to the depletion in the number of fish and negatively impact the health of the ecosystem.
 By setting limits on the number of fish that can be caught and implementing practices to prevent overfishing, fishing regulations in Costa Rica help ensure that the fish population recovers over time and remains healthy.

 Many fishing practices, such as bottom trawling and longlining, can negatively impact marine habitats and lead to the accidental capture of non-target species.
-Implementing fishing regulations can minimize these negative impacts by setting limits on the types of fishing gear that anglers can use and establishing protected areas where certain fishing practices are prohibited.
+Implementing fishing regulations can minimize these negative impacts by setting limits on the types of gears for fishing that anglers can use and establishing protected areas where certain fishing practices are prohibited.

 Types of Fishing Allowed in Costa Rica